michaelbrave/C-Standard-Library-Clone/README.md

 ## Objective
 Reverse engineer the following functions.
 Most are from the standard C library and a select others that would be considered useful in both learning and in future building.

-The Assignment is broken up into a part 1 and part 2, the further divisions are my own for maintance purposes.
+The Assignment is broken up into a part 1 and part 2, the further divisions are my own for maintenance purposes.

 #### Part 1